cypress-io/cypress-documentation/source/guides/guides/module-api.md

 }
 ```

-Find the TypeScript definition for the results object in the {% url "`cypress/cli/types` folder" https://github.com/cypress-io/cypress/tree/develop/cli/types %}.
+You can find the TypeScript definition for the results object in the {% url "`cypress/cli/types` folder" https://github.com/cypress-io/cypress/tree/develop/cli/types %}.

 ## Handling errors